 There are two general phases to retirement planning: the accumulation phase and the withdrawal phase.
 During the accumulation phase, you’re saving and investing to build wealth.
 For example, you may be contributing money to your 401(k) or a similar retirement plan at work while also funding an individual retirement account.
 And you might be supplementing that with investments in a taxable brokerage account.

 When you retire, you enter the withdrawal phase in which you begin relying on the money you’ve saved and invested for income.
 This is where you begin taking 401(k) or IRA withdrawals or selling off investments in your taxable account.

-Sequence of returns is a risk that stems from the order that investment returns occur.
+The sequence of returns is a risk that stems from the order in that investment returns occur.
 Specifically, it’s the risk that the market will experience a downturn resulting in lower returns at the same time you enter the withdrawal phase.
-Sequence risk is important to be aware of because it can directly impact how long your retirement savings lasts.
+Sequence risk is important to be aware of because it can directly impact how long your retirement savings last.

 Sequence Risk Example

 To understand how the sequence risk works, it’s helpful to have an example.
 So, say you have two investors who each retire at age 65 with $1 million saved.
 Both investors follow a 5% rule for annual withdrawals and earn an average annual return of 6%.
 But Investor A retires when the market is up while Investor B retires during a market downcycle.
 In the first three years of retirement, their respective returns look like this: